ynput/OpenPype/website/docs/module_deadline.md

 - Go to `Tools > Configure Plugins...`, find `OpenPype` in the list on the left side, find location of OpenPype executable.
 It is recommended to use the `openpype_console` executable as it provides a bit more logging.

-- In case of multi OS farms, provide multiple locations, each node goes through a list and tries to find the first accessible location for itself.
+- In case of multi OS farms, provide multiple locations, each Deadline Worker goes through the list and tries to find the first accessible location for itself.

 ![Configure plugin](assets/deadline_configure_plugin.png)